 Threat Analysis Report from FortiGuard Labs

-FortiGuard Labs has been monitoring the development on the e-commerce threat landscape, such as the stealthworker malware that brute-force its way to compromise e-commerce websites, and MageCart that steals payment card details from compromised websites.
+FortiGuard Labs has been monitoring the development of the e-commerce threat landscape.
+This includes the stealthworker malware that brute-forces its way to compromise e-commerce websites and Magecart, which steals payment card details from compromised websites.

 <C&C >/src/<compromised website>.js

 To check that the current page is the payment page, it searches for the keywords onepage, checkout, onestep, and firecheckout in the URL address.
 Once it is on the correct page, it intercepts the following details after an unaware customer fills in the fields: